nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 2. appPackage
 3. appActivity
 4. appWaitActivity
-5. udid `needed to identify the device where the tests need to run, if multiple devices are online`
+5. udid `needed to identify the device where the tests need to run,if multiple devices are online`

 ### Step 3

 Ensure that your device is setup correctly to communicate with Nightwatch with the following steps:
 1. [Turn on USB Debugging][2] on your Android Device and connect it to your system via data cable.
 2. Make sure latest version of Chrome browser is installed on your Android device.
-If not, install from Google Play Store.
+If not,install from Google Play Store.
 3. Make sure latest version of chromedriver NPM package is installed in your project.
-If not, install by running:
+If not,install by running:

 <pre style="max-width: 800px; border-radius: 10px; padding: 10px 20px"><code class="language-bash" style="font-size: 20px">npm i chromedriver@latest --save-dev
 </code></pre>